15 Chemical-Free Ways to Clean Your Home

 Clean your microwave: Heat up lemon juice

 Some foods should never, ever go in the microwave.
 Luckily, lemon juice isn’t one of them.
-Combine 2 cups of water with ¼ cup of lemon juice in a microwave-safe glass dish.
+To clean your microwave, combine 2 cups of water with ¼ cup of lemon juice in a microwave-safe glass dish.
 Then, cook on high for eight minutes.
 The steam from the solution will loosen crusty food particles on the interiors, making it easier to wipe off.
-See how you can use a lemon to remove hard water build up.

 Remove dishwasher rust: Try Kool-Aid